aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 - Boot disk: `Ubuntu 18.04 LTS`

     Note.
-I recommend that you do not select the "minimal" version, as it is missing a lot of things, such as command line editors.
+I recommend that you do not select the "minimal" version, as it is missing a lot of things, such as command-line editors.

 - Firewall: `Allow HTTP traffic` and `Allow HTTPS traffic`

     Other firewall settings are up to you.
-You can enable other ports, but those not required by this lab.
+You can enable other ports, but those not required in this lab.

 </div>